virtualstaticvoid/heroku-docker-r/MIGRATING.md

 Unfortunately, use of multiple buildpacks is not supported _nor needed_ on the `container` stack.

-You will therefore need to refactor your setup to include the additional language stacks you need by installing them in the `Dockerfile`.
+You will therefore need to refactor your setup to include the language stacks you need by installing them using instructions in the `Dockerfile`.

-This should be fairly straight forward, considering that most language stacks can be installed using `apt`.
+This should be fairly simple, considering that most language stacks can be installed using `apt`.

 * Create a `Dockerfile` file and insert the following content.